List of The Jetsons characters: Mr. Spacely

-Cosmo G. Spacely (voiced by Mel Blanc in the TV series, Daws Butler in The Jetsons in First Family On The Moon, Billy West in a WBCN commercial, Frank Welker as a teenager in The Jetsons Christmas Carol, Jeff Bergman since 1990, and Greg Burson in Bloopers of the Cartoon Stars (1997)) is George's moneygrubbing and arrogant boss.
+Cosmo G. Spacely (voiced by Mel Blanc in the TV series and Jetsons: The Movie, Daws Butler in The Jetsons in First Family On The Moon, Billy West in a WBCN commercial, Frank Welker as a teenager in The Jetsons Christmas Carol, Jeff Bergman since 1990, and Greg Burson in Bloopers of the Cartoon Stars (1997)) is George's moneygrubbing and arrogant boss.

 Spacely is president and owner of Spacely Space Sprockets, where George Jetson works.
 He frequently yells at George for perceived poor work performance, or just when he feels like it.
 A typical videophone call from Spacely starts with him yelling "JETSON!!!"
-He attempts to fire George for the slightest offense, though Spacely gives George his job back at the end of the episode or the beginning of the next episode.
+He attempts to fire George for the slightest offense, though Spacely gives George his job back at the end of the episode or before the beginning of the next episode.
 Though money is often the sole objective of his life, Spacely is not completely heartless, and will at times empathize or go out of his way to genuinely help George (albeit rarely).
-Spacely also often finds excuses to get involved in George's personal life.
+Spacely also often finds excuses to get involved in George's personal life, with the same vindictive peril for George Jetson's job in the event of mishap.

 He appears as an antihero in the TV series.

 Mrs. Spacely

 Mrs. Petunia Spacely (voiced by Jean Vander Pyl) is Mr. Spacely's wife whom he loves, but lives in constant fear of.
-In episode 1 of season 1, Mr. Spacely calls her by the name Stella.
+In the pilot episode, Mr. Spacely calls her by the name Stella.

 Arthur Spacely

-Arthur Spacely (voiced by Dick Beals in earlier episodes, Catherine Thompson in season 3) is Mr. Spacely's son who is extremely snobbish and is a rival to Elroy.
+Arthur Spacely (voiced by Dick Beals) is Mr. Spacely's son who is extremely snobbish and is a rival to Elroy.